 Risk-weighted assets are calculated in accordance with regulatory guidelines.
 Credit risk-weighted assets are measured by applying a hierarchy of risk weights related to the nature of the risks associated with each of the Group's on- and off-balance sheet asset classes.
-Operational risk weighted assets are calculated by applying factors to the Group's trading exposures to foreign currencies, interest rates, and prices.
+Operational risk weighted assets are calculated by applying a scaling factor to the Group's average gross income over the last three years.
+Market risk-weighted assets are calculated by applying factors to the Group's trading exposures to foreign currencies, interest rates, and prices.